anmolmann/Anatomically-aware-Facial-Animation-from-a-Single-Image/README.md

 ## ReImplementation of GANimation: Anatomically-aware Facial Animation from a Single Image

 Its a GAN architecture conditioned on Action Units (AU) annotations.
 This model generates facial expressions in a continuous domain.
-This work is based on this [paper](https://arxiv.org/abs/1807.09251).
-This approach can control the intensity of the desired expression.
+This work is based on this [paper](https://arxiv.org/abs/1807.09251) and can control the intensity of a desired human expression.

 <div align = "center">
 <img src="imgs_gif/1.gif">